Engineering and design mean smaller vehicles can be tank killers but is it a good idea?

 Introducing tank killer capability to IFVs and APCs, or even smaller vehicles, can add a capability without the need for an extra fleet of vehicles and it is an option now being picked up by most forces.

-While adding two pods of anti-tank guided weapons (ATGWs) onto the latest turrets is a common design, though, consideration still needs to be given to whether it is necessary, as the total cost goes beyond just the missile.
+While adding two pods of anti-tank guided weapons (ATGWs) onto the latest turrets is a common design, consideration still needs to be given to whether it is necessary, as the total cost goes beyond just the missile.

-Adding ATGMs to counter threats such as main battle tanks (MBTs) can deal with the large platforms which cannot be neutralised by the IFV’s primary armament, normally a 20-40mm
+Adding ATGMs to counter threats such as main battle tanks (MBTs) can deal with the large platforms which cannot be neutralised by the IFV’s primary armament, normally a 20-40mm cannon.
+This can

 Already have an account?
 Log in